yao-creative/yiyaotan-site/content/blog/economics/aisociety.md

 At the end of the day, I think long run the world is positive sum and consumers are the ultimate winners of increased productivity and innovation which do well when they serve to reduce the asymmetry of flow between what everyone want and what everyone can have (over the topology and locality of the market).
 The consumer is the long term winner.

+In a world with over-burdened workforces and demographic timebombs, increased labor productivity.

 ## Is it the last moment in time to get rich (YC Startup School)?

 Ok but this assumes a specific configuration blah blah blah, in the end no one knows exactly what they want which is what AGI can't guess, even if so it modifying it's own input by guessing the first step would lead to exponential drift.
 And also talk about gender imbalance in population will mean that there is a configuration where dating apps will always be a market and locality of our interactions which there's like 1000 B2B same niche copies of each service like telephone, oil, electricity, gas stations, pharmacies, food chains in the world which can all be profitable at teh same time.